Skip to content

 About this Document

-This document is an introductory guide to the AXS Guard firewall.
-It is intended for system administrators or technical personnel with a good understanding of network security and TCP/IP.
+This document serves as an introduction to the AXS Guard firewall.
+It is intended for system administrators and technical personnel who are already familiar with network security and TCP/IP.

 Examples used in this Guide

-All setups and configuration examples in this guide are executed as an advanced administrator.
-Some options are not available if you log in as a full administrator or a user with lower access privileges.
+All examples and configurations in this guide assume you are logged in as an advanced administrator.
+Some options may not be visible if you have lower access privileges (e.g., full administrator or regular user).

-As software development and documentation are ongoing processes, the screenshots shown in this guide may slightly deviate from the current user interface.
+Due to ongoing software development and documentation updates, the screenshots in this guide might look slightly different from the current user interface.

 Essential Terminology